amolbudhiraja/sodukusolver/README.md

 6. Finally, I construct a visual representation of the solved Sodoku Board and display it to the user.
 This task is handled by the `displaySodokuBoard` method.

 ## Installation Instructions
 To install the application, use `git clone` to clone the git repository.
+Next, install the relevant `OpenCV` and `Tesseract` libraries using `HomeBrew`.
 Then open the sodukusolver.xcodeproj file and click run.
 Note: this project can only be run on mac devices.

 To change the board being solved, upload the image to the code and pass its location into the `sodukuBoardImage`'s associated `imread` method.